iCandyLabs/management/README.md

    remotely.
 Couldn't think of a better word for it though that wasn't too far out there or knee deep in strange analogies.
 I'd love some suggestions.

+9. The `run_scripts` section doesn't have to have bash scripts, although that's the simplest way.
+They just need to be something executable.
+NOTE: if they are bash scripts, it's a good idea to add `set -e` and `set -x` to the top of them.

 #### Example Scripts